Chilean Army: Military emulation 1885–1914

-Conscription: Like others armies in South America, Chile had had a small army of long-term service officers and soldiers.
+Conscription: Like other armies in South America, Chile had had a small army of long-term service officers and soldiers.
 In 1900 Chile became the first country in Latin America to enforce a system of compulsory military service, whereby training, initially five to eighteen months (Germany: three years), took place in zones of divisional organization in order to create a solid military structure that could be easily doubled with well-trained and combat-ready reserve forces.
 Budgetary restrictions prevented the full impact of the law: the service fell disproportionately on the lower classes, no more than 20% of the contingent was incorporated annually, and former conscripts were not retrained periodically.

 Officer education and training: The beginning of the German mission was dedicated almost exclusively to the organization and implementation of a standardized, technically oriented military education with the essence of Moltke's German military system of continuous study of artillery, infantry, cartography, history, topography, logistics, tactics, etc., for a modern, professional and technically trained officer corps.
 In 1886, the "Academia de Guerra" (War Academy) was founded "to elevate the level of technical and scientific instruction of army officers, in order that they be able, in case of war, to utilize the advantages of new methods of combat and new armaments."
 The best alumni were candidates for general staff service.
 By the mid-1890s Körner organized the courses for a Noncommissioned Officers' School (Escuela de Suboficiales y Clases).

 During the 1891 Chilean Civil War Körner was removed from duty by José Manuel Balmaceda.
 He and his followers set sail north to join the Congressional forces in Iquique.
 He became chief architect of the new army and, though Estanislao del Canto formally was commander-in-chief, Körner led the rebel forces in the major clashes of the civil war.

 Chile had had a General Staff during the War of the Pacific.
 Körner turned his attention to a permanent institution in 1893-94 that should replace the old "Inspector General del Ejército", but with control over military affairs in peacetime and wartime.
 It had four sections: Instruction and Discipline, Military Schools, Scientific Works (strategic and operational planning), and Administration.

 20th century

 Milicia Republicana

-The Guardia Republicana or Milicia Republicana was created after the fall of the Socialist Republic of Chile in order to prevent another Coup d'Etat.
-On May 7, 20,000 militiamen marched past President Arturo Alessandri in the streets of Santiago.
-In Las Mercedes' plot, 1933, the Commander-in-Chief of the Army, Pedro Vignola called "to resist the Milicia Republicana by any means" and he was forced to retire from his post.
+The Guardia Republicana or Milicia Republicana was created after the fall of the Socialist Republic of Chile in order to prevent another coup d'etat.
+On May 7, 1933, 20,000 militiamen marched past President Arturo Alessandri in the streets of Santiago.
+In the Las Mercedes' plot in 1933, the Commander-in-Chief of the Army, Pedro Vignola, called "to resist the Milicia Republicana by any means"; he was forced to resign from his post.
 In 1936, the militia was disbanded.

 U.S. Influence

-During the decades previous to the coup, the Chilean Army became influenced by the United States' anti-communist ideology in the context of various cooperation programs including the US Army School of the Americas.
+During the decades preceding the 1973 coup, the Chilean Army became influenced by the United States' anti-communist ideology in the context of various cooperation programs including the US Army School of the Americas.